khaors/geocompr/main.md

 perf_level = makeResampleDesc("SpRepCV", folds = 5, reps = 100)
 ```

-So far, this is exactly the same as we have done when using the GLM (section \@ref(glm)), however, now we need to additionally tune the SVM hyperparameters.
+So far, the process is identical to that described in section \@ref(glm).
+The next step is new, however: to tune the hyperparameters.
 Using the same data for the performance assessment and the tuning would potentially lead to overoptimistic results [@cawley_overfitting_2010].
-To avoid this we will use a nested spatial CV.
+This can be avoided using nested spatial CV.

 <div class="figure" style="text-align: center">
 <img src="figures/13_cv.png" alt="Visual representation of the hyperparameter tuning and performance estimation levels in spatial and non-spatial cross-validation.
 Permission for reusing the figure was kindly granted by Patrick Schratz [@schratz_performance_nodate]." width="500" />